the-vegetarian-vampire/CS50P---Patient-Registration-System/README.md

 <img width="144" alt="Screen Shot 2022-12-23 at 4 43 38 PM" src="https://user-images.githubusercontent.com/105305546/209407981-ab28f307-c776-42a3-a42e-8ee955cea962.png">

-### (3) Match Blood-Type
+### (3) Match Blood-Type:

-Match blood-type: takes user input for key 'blood-type' within ["A+", "A-", "B+", "B-", "O+", "O-", "AB+", "AB-"], uses the emoji library to add an emoji vampire, then opens DictReader to iterate over the CSV file and returns all matches with the associated input value 'blood-type', or 'no match found' if no matches were found.
+takes user input for key 'blood-type' within ["A+", "A-", "B+", "B-", "O+", "O-", "AB+", "AB-"], uses the emoji library to add an emoji vampire, then opens DictReader to iterate over the CSV file and returns all matches with the associated input value 'blood-type', or 'no match found' if no matches were found.

 <img width="193" alt="Screen Shot 2022-12-23 at 7 54 45 PM" src="https://user-images.githubusercontent.com/105305546/209416080-8ad91cf7-7fb3-42fe-9049-c063178aa1aa.png">